Why are you waiting for healthcare ?

 - SECOND squeeze your shoulder blades (scapulae) together and down, DO this a thousand time a day, sitting, standing, lying, walking…stretching the chest and contracting the upper back. you can even add an UPPER BACK ROW exercise.
 It’s easy for me, or anyone to list some exercises; but professionally, I’d rather do an ‘assessment’, a virtual triage even to better address your needs…I’ll even include the EXERCISE TUBING to do your specific exercise plan.

 - the dreaded thumb ache; pain, stiffness, joint noise…how old are your joints?
 Every joint over time will experience wear & tear.
 This manifests as OSTEOARTHRITIS and TENDINITIS both at the thumb (a ball& socket joint like the shoulder) or tendons that load, and act at the thumb, wrist and fingers.
+Check out this video for stretches about each hand-wrist compartment.

 - RICE! ever heard of it? not to get the moisture out of your phone when you drop it in the toilet, but REST-ICE-COMPRESSION-ELEVATION.
 Micro-breaks; put the controller down, open the hands and stretch every finger, comfortably.
 Ice, even a cold water bath, open and close the hand for a few minutes, under cold water.
 Compress, like a neoprene glove (at any drugstore) on your hands when you are not in competition.
 Elevate? usually meant to get the swollen or inflamed body part above your heart; such that your circulation and lymphatic drainage can work with gravity.